superllout/wotlk-core/README.md

 ### Generally:

-* Respect current developers, contributors - they do hard work and shares it.
+* Respect current developers, contributors - they do hard work and shares it for free.

 * Use English - we want hear you but we may won't understand your custom language.